treeman/jonashietala/drafts/2020_in_review.markdown

    COVID didn't kill me or my family, but it as good as killed my biggest hobby.

+2. Did not actually finish the book.

+   It's easy to blame COVID or getting another child, but the truth is as the project's nearing completion I've been running out of steam.
+Writing a chapter was easy, but proof-reading it and polishing it is harder.
+Uploading a chapter online was easy, but formating it in InDesign is harder.

+   Realistically there's not that much left, but it still feels like walking in mud.
+Maybe that's just how it feels with big projects like these?
+I'm certainly a starter, not a finisher.

 3. Did not blog that much.

-   I want to blog more and do more big articles, but that will have to wait until my book is done and out.
+   I want to blog more and do more big articles, but that will have to wait until my book project is completely done.
 My writing energy isn't enough to do them both.

 # Plans for 2020

-1. Actually finish the book.
+1. Finish the book.
 1. Completely migrate to the new keyboard and the new layout.
 1. Read more books.
 1. Focus on personal development and/or another project.